irdest/irdest/docs/user/src/install/stand-alone.md

 # Stand-alone installer

-This installer creates a stand-alone installation of Ratman and other Irdest tools for only the current user.
-It's currently not recommend to install Ratman as a system user/ root.
+This installer creates a per-user installation of Ratman, which doesn't require root access.
+It comes with the Ratman router, the basic tools of interacting with it, a manual, and some setup scripts that can be used to customise the installation.

 You can find the download bundle link at the bottom of the [download page](https://irde.st/download).